OluOrija/react_native_crashcourse/CommitMessages.md

 8. Search screen
 - ```Fixed``` Error: AppwriteException: Searching by attribute "title" requires a fulltext index - Fix by creating a fulltext index on the videos collection

+9. Profile screen
+- Ongoing issues with user SignIn is affecting the functionality of the page.
+- Deleting all users and fundling with creaEmailPasswordSession() method got me past the appwriterror.
+And reworking the method to check for the current session then deleting that session seems to be a more stable approach.
+Drawback is that it doesn't retain the session so all app refreshed require the user to login.
+TODO: investigate sesson manegement.